 School and Community

 Kwajalein High School is located on a secure Army installation dedicated to supporting the missions of the US Army Space and Missile Defense Command (SMDC) on Kwajalein Island in the Marshall Islands.
-The school is a private institution operated by Kwajalein Range Services (KRS), a logistics and engineering support contractor with the SMDC.
+The school is a private institution operated by DynCorp International (DI), a logistics and engineering support contractor with the SMDC.
 The school is accredited by the North Central Association/Commission on Accreditation and School Improvement (NCA/CASI).
 Curriculum is designed to equip students to become life-long learners, effective problem-solvers, responsible citizens, and caring contributors to humankind.

 The four-year college-preparatory curriculum requires the following course minimums for graduation: English - 4 credits, Social Studies - 4 credits, Mathematics - 2 credits, Laboratory Science - 2 credits, Computer Science - ½ credit, Health/Physical Education - 2 credits, and Electives - 9½ credits.
 Most students exceed the 24-credit graduation requirement.
 There are seven 47-minute class periods per day with 180 student contact days in the school calendar.

 Advanced Placement (AP) courses are offered in Calculus, Statistics, English Literature, and English Language.

 Kwajalein High School uses a 4.0 grading scale.
 The lowest passing percentage is 60%.
 All completed courses (with the exception of any high school courses taken in 8th grade) where a letter grade of A through F is given are used in computing a student's GPA.
-One additional quality point is added to the GPA calculation for grades received for AP courses.
+One additional quality point is added to the GPA calculation for grades received in AP courses.
 The school is on a semester system with the first semester ending in January and the second semester ending the first week of June.

-The staff consists of a full-time principal and school counselor and the equivalent of 17 full-time teachers.
+The staff consists of a full-time principal and school counselor and the equivalent of 20 full-time teachers.
 The classroom student-teacher ratio is approximately 10-1.
 Most full-time faculty members have Master’s Degrees.